Jxkeorton/base-forum/TESTING.md

 All pages were run through the official [Pep 8](https://pep8ci.herokuapp.com/#) validator to ensure all code was pep8 compliant.
 Some errors were shown due to blank spacing and lines too long, 1 line instead of 2 expected.
 All of these errors were resolved and code passed through the validator.

-### JSHINT
+### JSHint
-JavaScript code was run through JSHINT javascript validator.
-There were a few semi colons i had missed, these were added and collectstatic was run again to ensure that the next deployment of code would include the new javascript.
+JSHint was used to check/correct .js (javascript) files.
+This helped fix minor issues to ensure best practices in how the code is written.

-### eslint
+### Eslint
 ESLint played a crucial role in maintaining code quality and consistency throughout the project.
 The configuration was set up to enforce best practices for React development, accessibility, and general JavaScript coding standards.

 #### Key ESLint Features